Back in 2015, Facebook announced Lead Ads as a way to collect leads without sending users to your website.

 Create an Instant Form: Completion

-The final step is the Completion screen.
+The final step is the Message for Leads.
 This is where you give the subscriber a final message and next steps.

-If you use “Download” or “View Website,” you’ll need to provide a URL to an actual web page (not to a PDF, image, or file download).
+If you use “View Website,” you’ll need to provide a URL to an actual web page (not to a PDF, image, or file download).
+You can also edit the call-to-action text.

-The “Call Now” CTA will actually initiate a phone call when the user clicks the button.
+The “Call Business” CTA will actually initiate a phone call when the user clicks the button.

 This could be a great option for auto dealerships or realtors who can have leads initiate a phone call immediately after answering specific questions.